 Our standard entry car is a Group C. This is a 1.6 Toyota Corolla or similar.
 It is not uber-powerful but it’s fine for tar roads and easy trips which is the norm for most of our self-drive routes.

-However if you are planning to do a self-drive safari holiday in South Africa or Namibia with quite a few kilometres on gravel, you may want to look at a high clearance vehicle?
+Plus, if you are planning to do a self-drive safari holiday in South Africa or Namibia with quite a few kilometres on gravel, you may want to look at a high clearance vehicle?

-You rarely need a 4×4 in South Africa – believe us – but if you are trying a more adventurous self drive safari in Namibia, especially in the summer rainfall months, we recommend a 4×4 for extra peace of mind.
+You rarely need a 4×4 in South Africa – believe us!.
+But if you are trying a more adventurous self drive safari in Namibia, especially in the summer rainfall months, we recommend a 4×4 for extra peace of mind.

 3) Being more adventurous than you should be, or are happy with